learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

 # ASSESSMENT 1: Tech Interview Practice Questions
 Answer the following questions.

 First, without external resources.
-Challenge yourself to answer from memory.
+Challenge yourself to answer from memory as if you were in a job interview.

 Then, research the question to expand on your answer.
-Even if you feel you have answered the question completely on your own, there is always something more to learn.
+Even if you feel you have answered the question completely, there is always something more to learn.
+Write your researched answer in your OWN WORDS.

 1. What is a function?
 Why would you use one?